someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-expired-resources.md

 # How to Clean Up Expired Resources

-A resource can be tagged with an [expiration](../../concepts/resource-management/expiration.md) tag that instructs Resoto to clean it up at a defined time.
+A resource can be tagged with an [expiration](../../concepts/resource-management/expiration.md) tag that instructs Resoto to clean it up after it has reached a certain age.
 This can serve as a safety net for when a CI job fails or the IaC tool aborts halfway through its run, or even as the primary means of managing resource lifecycles.

 ## Prerequisites

 This guide assumes that you have already [installed](../../getting-started/install-resoto/index.md) and configured Resoto to [collect your cloud resources](../../getting-started/configure-cloud-provider-access/index.md).

+You should also read the [Resource Cleanup](../../concepts/resource-management/cleanup.md) guide to have an understanding how cleanup in Resoto is performed.

 ## Directions